Destination elopement at sunset by Tampa Photographer

 Las Vegas Strip Elopement Locations

 Getting married on the strip doesn’t have to be quick or tacky.
-As a matter of fact, you could do your ceremony at one of the hotels and then do a really cool tour of vegas that includes graffiti murals, the container park, and vegas classics like the Bellagio Fountains.
-There are so many places to elope in las Vegas that it honestly was hard to narrow down.
+You could do your ceremony at one of the hotels and then do a cool tour of Vegas that includes graffiti murals, the container park, and Vegas classics like the Bellagio Fountains.
+There are so many places to elope in Las Vegas that it honestly was hard to narrow down.

 intimate wedding at the Aria in Las Vegas